 Assistants may update a patient's medical file, fill out insurance forms, and answer telephone calls in a practitioner's office.

-Most medical assistants have postsecondary education such as a certificate.
+Most medical assistants have a postsecondary education award such as a certificate.
 Others enter the occupation with a high school diploma and learn through on-the-job training.

 Medical assistants typically graduate from postsecondary education programs.
 Although there are no formal educational requirements for becoming a medical assistant in most states, employers may prefer to hire assistants who have completed these programs.

 Programs for medical assisting are available from community colleges, vocational schools, technical schools, and universities and take about 1 year to complete.
 These programs usually lead to a certificate or diploma.
 Some community colleges offer 2-year programs that lead to an associate’s degree.
 All programs have classroom and laboratory portions that include lessons in anatomy and medical terminology.

 Some medical assistants have a high school diploma or equivalent and learn their duties on the job.
 High school students interested in a career as a medical assistant should take courses in biology, chemistry, and anatomy, and possibly business and computers.

 Analytical skills.
 Medical assistants must be able to understand and follow medical charts and diagnoses.
 They may be required to code a patient’s medical records for billing purposes.

 Detail oriented.
 Medical assistants need to be precise when taking vital signs or recording patient information.
 Physicians and insurance companies rely on accurate records.